Graduate Certificate of Arts and Cultural Management

 Note: Not offered in Trimester 3.
 Students may undertake this course full time only if they commence in Trimester 1.

-Study within this program combines both the theory and practice of arts management, through a combination of reading, research and practical assignments.
+These courses are led by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
+Study within this program combines both the theory and practice of arts and cultural management, through a combination of reading, research and practical assignments.
 Students have the opportunity to engage with a range of industry representatives, gain exposure to the work of cutting edge practitioners and thinkers, and integrate their work and learning.

 This program prepares graduates for leadership roles across the range of cultural organisations, including: festivals, mega-events, community events, facilities, publishing houses, music venues, performing arts, visual arts, film and video, radio and television, cultural heritage and museums, and communications technology organisations.